logista/btsite/about/index.md

 ### Site

-Unless otherwise indicated, all images and text are ©Barbara Tozier.
+Unless otherwise indicated, all images and text are &copy;Barbara Tozier.
 All Rights Reserved.
 If you would like to purchase or otherwise license images, please feel free to contact me.

 Powered by [Jekyll](http://jekyllrb.com){: rel="nofollow"} using a modified [Minimal Mistakes](http://mademistakes.com/minimal-mistakes/){: rel="nofollow"} theme.

+There are no cookies, no trackers, no analytics on this site, as far as I know.
+It uses fonts and javascripts from Google.

+If you have any problems with the site, please contact me from the links on the left, or leave an issue at my [GitHub repository](https://github.com/logista/btsite2015/issues).